peripleo/peripleo/README.md

 Applications built with Peripleo follow a specific design blueprint:

 - A __Store__ acts as the source of data.
 The store could be local, meaning that all data is loaded when the application starts.
 Or it could be an adapter to a remote database or API.
 - The application has a global __Search State__, a set of query arguments and filters, usually defined by the user.
-The Search State defines which subset of data from the Store is currently presented in the UI.
+The Search State defines which subset of data from the Store is currently visible in the UI.
-- A __Search Adapter__ observes changes to the Search State, and retrieves new search results from the Store in response to the changes.
+- The __Search Adapter__ observes changes to the Search State, and retrieves new search results from the Store in response to the changes.
 - The __Map__ visualizes the search results via different __Layers__.

-Essentially, Peripleo is a [Model-View-Presenter](https://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93presenter) architecture for map applications: the __Store__ represents the model; the __Search Adapter__ acts as the presenter that translates the current search state into a result formatted for display; and the __Map__ is the view that visualizes the result.
-Within this architecture, Peripleo manages the plumbing between components, and provides interfaces for plugging  your own domain model into the application.
+Essentially, Peripleo provides a [Model-View-Presenter](https://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93presenter) architecture for your map application: the __Store__ represents the model; the __Search Adapter__ acts as the presenter that translates the current search state into a formatted result; and the __Map__ is the view that visualizes the result on the screen.
+Within this architecture, Peripleo takes care of the plumbing between components, and provides interfaces for plugging in your own domain model.

 ## Peripleo Hello World